Pints, Pounds, & Pâté

 What to Wear in Italy

-For day-to-day touring, I love loafers, which, in addition to being comfortable, trendy, and classic, keep my feet clean and protected during lots of walking.
-For evening, I like some wedges.
+For day-to-day touring, I the best shoes in my book are classic loafers, which, in addition to being comfortable, trendy, and classic, keep my feet clean and protected during lots of walking.
+I alternate my loafers with sneakers.

 The age-old advice for tourists has always been not to wear "clunky, white tennis shoes," because they make you look like a tourist.
-Ironically, "kids these days" are rocking some seriously giant white tennis shoes as a fashion statement.
-That said, the shoes you wear to literally play sports are still not cool .
-If you must wear tennis shoes, then go full Emma Thompson in Late Night and rock those teenager tennis shoes and make them your own!
-Or, get some tiny Keds.
+Ironically, "kids these days" are rocking some seriously giant white tennis shoes as a fashion statement and low top sneakers are incredibly trendy.
+So much for that age-old advice!
+That said, some European restaurants do ban sneakers ("trainers" in the UK), so be sure you have an alternative, if needed.

 What to Wear in Italy